17 Animals With Shells and Their Pictures

 Even though they have wings, they can’t fly.
 These omnivorous animals are essential to the environment because they act as scavengers and consume decomposing organic materials.

-The Argentinian Wood Roach, which is mostly found in Central and South America, is a perfect example of how different creatures use their shells in different ways to help them survive and adapt to their surroundings.
+The Argentinian Wood Roach, mostly found in Central and South America, is a perfect example of how different creatures use their shells in various ways to help them survive and adapt to their surroundings.

 17. American Dog Tick